SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 17 September 2024 - Enhancement - Catalog - Catalog registration now only possible via API [ID 40772]

 It is now no longer possible to register Catalog items using the Catalog app.
 Registration should be done using the Catalog API instead.
-For detailed information, see [docs](https://docs.dataminer.services/develop/CICD/Skyline%20Communications/Publish%20to%20Catalog/Publish_To_Catalog.html).
+For detailed information, see [Registering a Catalog item](xref:Register_Catalog_Item).

 #### 17 September 2024 - Enhancement - Admin - 'Install latest available upgrades' button removed [ID 40768]